aeon0/d4lf/README.md

 ### Configs

-The config folder contains:
+The config folder in `C:/Users/WINDOWS_USER/.d4lf contains:

-- __profiles/*.yaml__: These files determine what should be filtered
+- __profiles/*.yaml__: These files determine what should be filtered.
+Profiles created by the GUI will be placed here automatically.
 - __params.ini__: Different hotkey settings and number of chest stashes that should be looked at.
 Management of this file should be done through the GUI.

 ### params.ini